 Understand the blood-clot risks

-After surgery, your loved one will likely be prescribed a blood thinner to reduce their risk of getting a blood clot.
+After surgery, your loved one will likely be prescribed a blood thinner to help reduce their risk of getting a blood clot.
 A deep vein thrombosis (DVT) is a blood clot in the leg which could break free and block a vein in the lungs, causing a pulmonary embolism (PE).
 DVT and PE can be life threatening, so it’s important to be familiar with the symptoms of both DVT and PE, and call a healthcare professional right away if you notice any of these symptoms in your loved one.

 Symptoms of DVT